openstack/swift/doc/source/overview_container_sharding.rst

 shard it.

-We want to get this container to the SHARDED state as soon as possible, so we don't want to waste the time it'll take for all primaries to scan for pivot points, instead we need to determine which primary would be the scanner node.
+We want to get this container to the SHARDED state as soon as possible, so we don't want to waste the time it'll take for all primaries to scan for shard ranges, instead we need to determine which primary would be the scanner node.
 So assuming 3x replication, the sharder will talk to the other 2 primaries and try and get a majority quorum on who this scanner will be.

-The scanner's job is to find all the pivot points, using its primary copy of the database.
-The other primaries will only shard on pivots as they are discovered, leaving them to continue to respond to ingress requests.
+The scanner's job is to find all the shard ranges, using its primary copy of the database.
+The other primaries will only shard on range as they are discovered, leaving them to continue to respond to ingress requests.

 The sharder works very serially, meaning it deals with one container at a time before moving onto the next.
 In the future we should break this down to happen concurrently, but that isn't happening in version 1.
-This gives rise to a balancing act, we want to get to the SHARDED state as soon as possible, so we both search for pivots and shard on pivots in batches.
+This gives rise to a balancing act, we want to get to the SHARDED state as soon as possible, so we both search for and shard on ranges in batches.

-The scanner node will start by searching for a number of pivots.
-Once it's found as much as it can it'll move to the SHARDING state, add the pivots to the `privot_ranges` table and go create these shard containers as empty containers.
+The scanner node will start by searching for a number of shard ranges.
+Once it's found as much as it can it'll move to the SHARDING state, add the ranges to the `shard_ranges` table and go create these shard containers as empty containers.
 By creating these empty containers, we take load off the large container and they will start being responsible for ingress requests coming in for their respective ranges.
 The next picture will demonstrate this:

 .. image:: images/sharding_lock2.png

-Here, the sharder has found 3 pivots, cat, giraffe and igloo.
+Here, the sharder has found 3 ranges ending in cat, giraffe and igloo.
 Because it's found them it has created the container shards which have already started dealing with ingress requests.
 These container shards are located in the .sharded_acct account, which is a hidden account that maps to the user's.
 Currently the container shards are empty and the actual data lies within the